-We thank Chun Tat Ngai and Thomas Karg for discussions.
+We thank Chun Tat Ngai for discussions.
 This work was supported by the project "Modular mechanical-atomic quantum systems" (MODULAR) of the European Research Council (ERC) and by the Swiss Nanoscience Institute (SNI).
-M.B.A. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement N°101023088.
-P.P.P. and M.B. acknowledge funding from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2_194268).
+M. B. A. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie Grant Agreement No. 101023088.
+P. P. P. and M. B. acknowledge funding from the Swiss National Science Foundation (Eccellenza Professorial Fellowship PCEFP2_194268).